comprna/Junckey/README.md

-# PSI-Clustering-Junction
+# Junckie

-The next scripts have been developed for generating PSI (Percent Spliced Index) values of junctions clusters.
-This pipleine is adpated for using STAR (https://github.com/alexdobin/STAR).
+Junckie is a collection of scripts for the calculation of PSI (Proportion Spliced Index) values of junctions clusters.
+This pipeline is adpated for using STAR (https://github.com/alexdobin/STAR).

 ### 1. Format STAR output